tyo8/brain_representations/README.md

 - [scikit-learn](https://scikit-learn.org/stable/)
 - [matplotlib](https://matplotlib.org/stable/index.html)

-## Structure of the repository

-This repository is organised as follows.

-Source Code
-- 'src_py': python code (this does most of the repo's work)
-- 'src_bash': bash scripts
-- 'src_MATLAB': mostly here to borrow functions from [PALM](https://github.com/andersonwinkler/PALM), which we need to do permutation testing in the CCA analysis on Human Connectome Project data

-Experiments
-- 'datalists': lists of data files corresponding that help set conditions for specific experiments
-- 'metric_tests': **preliminary** testing of the impact of metric choice on persistence data
-- 'bootstrap_benchmarks': benchmarking the cycle registration bootstrapping scheme to test scalability
-- 'phom_analysis': all persistent homology-based analyses in this project (with the exception of 'metric_tests' and 'bootstrap_benchmarks')
-- 'nonPH_analysis': most notably contains output of CCA analysis of shared information between pairs of brain representations

-Brain Representation Data/Extraction
-- a bunch of other stuff (for adding later)

 ## Academic use

 This code is available and is fully adaptable for individual user customization.
 If you use the our methods, please cite as the following: